swiss-seismological-service/scrtdd/README.md

 Events data can be provided in three ways:
 * A flat file triple `station.csv,event.csv,phase.csv`, which is explained later.
 * A file containing the origin ids of events stored in a SeisComP database.
-In this case an utility `sclistorg` might come in handy to fetch those ids. `sclistorg` is distributed with `scrtdd` and it is explained later.
+In this case an utility `sclistorg` might come in handy to fetch those ids. `sclistorg` is distributed with rtDD and it is explained later.
 * A file in [SCML format](https://www.seiscomp.de/doc/base/glossary.html#term-SCML), which is a flavor of QuakeML.
 It is possible to convert between formats with [sccnv command](https://www.seiscomp.de/doc/apps/sccnv.html).

 Waveform data can to be provided in several formats.
 See [Waveform data and recordStream configuration](#5-waveform-data-and-recordstream-configuration)) for more information.
 The first time you try to relocate a catalog downloading the waveforms might takes some time, but then they are stored in a disk cache that avoids further downloading.
-Also, If the waveforms are not available (e.g. RecordStream not configured), then `scrtdd` will proceed with the relocation anyway, but without refining the differential times via cross-correlation.
+Also, If the waveforms are not available (e.g. RecordStream not configured), then rtDD will proceed with the relocation anyway, but without refining the differential times via cross-correlation.

 [Inventory information](https://www.seiscomp.de/doc/base/concepts/inventory.html) can be stored in a SeisComP database or provided via command line (`--inventory-db inventory.xml`).
 In the latter case the inventory has be in SeisComP own station meta-data XML format called inventory ML (the SeisComP documentation provide information on how to convert from standard formats like FDSN StationXML or dataless SEED).
 When the events are provided as station.csv,event.csv,phase.csv file triplet, the inventory can be passed as an empty inventory ML.